shuu4/ip/docs/README.md

 ## **6. Exiting the program**

 Ends the session, closes the chatbot.
-Current task list will be automatically stored.
+Current task list will be saved automatically and restored upon next session.

 ```sh
 byeMessage